WilliamBattsIII/doubleword/doc/ISA.md

 Instruction-specific bitfield use?: Yes, for instruction suffixes

+Operands: A, B

-Function: Multiplies signed values from two registers and stores it in the `src` operand register.
+Function: Multiplies signed values from two registers and stores it in the `b` operand register.

 Modifies flags?: Only with `-s` suffix